Witness Post: McDonogh School

 In a conversation with Mr. Hugh Burgess at his home on April 22, 1980, having been to the area in Louisiana owned by McDonogh, he described it as “a huge muddy morass, infested with alligators and mosquitoes.”
 Sounds like quite a garden spot to me.

 What McDonogh had not anticipated was the Civil War.
-The conflict had a serious negative impact on the Louisiana and McDonogh’s vision.
-The delirious effects would drag on for decades far beyond the South, throughout the US.
-Since McDonogh’s assets were essentially frozen in land, or should one say, “stuck in the mud,” the estate he had accumulated would take years to unwind, when finally it could be fairly valued and sold.
+The conflict had a serious negative impact on the Louisiana and McDonogh’s vision for his estate.
+The delirious effects of the war would drag on for decades far beyond the South, throughout the US.
+Since McDonogh’s assets were illiquid, essentially frozen in land, or should one say, “stuck in the mud,” the estate he had accumulated would take years to unwind.
+The courts had to overturn the McDonogh will to make sure that it was fairly valued and eventually sold.

-This express was from Hugh Burgess.
+This expression was from Hugh Burgess.
 A glance at Appendix A, and John McDonogh’s Rules for Living, and we can see that McDonogh was a principled and religious man.

 Another one of Dr. Seymour Sarason’s gems is “Time is a resource!”
 He urges that everyone should value it and account for it in their planning.